Sunday Morning Yoga, 505 W 37th St

 I teach a 1hr Vinyasa Yoga Class in the lobby of the most Sundays (see below for complete list of holidays).
 My classes designed to provide all students, new and experienced alike, with opportunities to learn new things about both themselves and the yoga practice.
-I combine creative sequencing, attention to alignment, and opportunities to explore awareness along with “difficult but doable” physicality.
+I combine creative sequencing, attention to alignment, and opportunities to explore awareness along with “challenging but caring” physicality.

 *No Class on:

 There are just suggestions; you are still more than welcome to take class without them